Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2019/Day1/Instructions/TNT_Parsimony.md

 A final note.
 If you rerun the above code it will overwrite any files that exist on your computer.
 If you are running a different analysis make sure you change the names of the .log file and the .nex file

 ## Viewing your Phylogeny
 You should know have a .nex file in your folder.
 This .nex file contains the phylogeny you just infered and can be view in a tree viewer.
-There is a free Browser based tree viewer called (IcyTree)[https://icytree.org/].
-Just drag and drop your .nex file into the browser
+To view your phylogeny download [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).

-# Homework Quesitons!
+# Homework Questions:
 ___

 ## Homework Question 1:

 ## Homework Question 2:

-## Homework Question 3.
+## Homework Question 3:

-# References
+## Homework Question 4:
-___
+Rerun through the worksheet using a different different from the "Ruhfel_unaligned_fasta" folder.
+Do everything a side a new directory named, [YourLastName_GeneName].
+Email your compressed folder with and aligned sequence and a Parsimony phylogeny.